willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

 ```
 pip install Faker
 ```
-You can see the usage in `...\scripts\generate_employees.py` and `...\scripts\generate_contacts.py`.
+You can find examples of its usage in the following scripts `...\scripts\generate_employees.py` and `...\scripts\generate_contacts.py`.
 These scripts generate random employee and contact data and save it as CSV files in the `scripts` directory.\
-If you want to generate new data: In the terminal, navigate to the `...\scripts` directory and use the following commands:
+If you want to generate new data: Navigate to the `scripts` directory in your terminal and run the following commands:
 ```
 python generate_employees.py
 ```